saicharan0112/skywater-openlane-physical-design/README.md

 # Skywater-OpenLANE-physical-design

 VSD SKy130 Openlane Physical Design is a 5-day workshop where I learnt about the opensource EDA tools involved in the synthesis, physical design and gdsii stages.
 First, I will be briefing about the Openlane flow and the tools involved in it.
-Later, I will documenting my journey of 5 days in the workshop.
+Later, I will be documenting my journey of 5 days in the workshop.

 ## OpenLane